multipliedtwice/prisma-generator-express/README.md

   next: NextFunction,
 ) => {
   req.prisma = prisma
-  req.omitOutputValidation = true
+  // req.omitOutputValidation = true (not required if you use `select` instead of `include`) next()
-  next()
 }

 /**
- * Before middleware to set a custom property on the request object.
- * Demonstrates how to add custom properties to the request object to be used in later middleware or route handlers.
- */
-const beforeFindMany: RequestHandler = (
+ * Run context-related operations or modify `req` properties to control the behavior of the route */ const beforeFindFirst: RequestHandler = (
   req: Request,
   res: Response,
   next: NextFunction,
 ) => {
-  ;(req as any).passToNext = true
+  req.passToNext = true
   next()
 }

 /**
- * After middleware placeholder for any post-processing after the main route handler.
- * This example just calls next() but can be extended to perform actions like logging or response modification.
- */
+ * if `req.passToNext` is true, then the result of generated middleware
+ * will be available in req.locals?.data for modifications */
-const afterFindMany: RequestHandler = (
+const afterFindFirst: RequestHandler = (
   req: Request,
   res: Response,
   next: NextFunction,